bluthen/fish2pano/README.md

 ## Inplace

-If you are running in place from source from the repository, make sure to compile optimized version of generate_pano, will probably be over 200 times faster.
+If you are running in place from source from the repository, make sure to compile optimized version of fish2pano.fast, it will probably be over 200 times faster.
+If you installed with pip then yous hould be good.

 ```
 python setup.py build --inplace